Getting a massage for scar tissue can improve the look and feel of your skin, especially following surgery.

 How Massage for Scar Tissue Can Help

-An experience massage therapist can identify the many stages of scar development and help realign the fibers, resulting in a less noticeable scar.
+An experienced massage therapist can identify the many stages of scar development and help realign the fibers, resulting in a less noticeable scar.

 Scarring After Surgery